 Dr. Esplen is a past President of the Canadian Association of Psychosocial Oncology and past chair of the Psychosocial Subcommittee, Ontario Provincial Advisory Board for New Technologies in Genetics and has worked on other ministry committees including those focusing on Palliative and End of Life Care.
 In 2011, Dr. Esplen received a lifetime achievement award from the Canadian Association of Psychosocial Oncology (CAPO) for her contributions to the field of psychosocial oncology.
 She has held several career scientist awards from NCIC and CIHR.

-As a Vice- Chair she is working on integrating and supporting Status Only Faculty and Chairs the Senior Promotions Committee for the Faculty of Medicine, University of Toronto.
+As a Vice Chair, Basic and Clinical Sciences, she worked on integrating and supporting Status Only Faculty and Chairs the Senior Promotions Committee for the Faculty of Medicine, University of Toronto.
 In Octiber 2019 she took on the new rool of Vice Chair, Equity and Mentorship.

 Executive Director, deSouza Institute

 Affiliate Scientist, Samuel Lunenfeld Research Institute, Mount Sinai Hospital

 Mary Jane Esplen, PhD, RN

 Executive Director, de Souza Institute, University Health Network

 Faculty of Medicine, University of Toronto,